microsoft/jacdac/services/_system.md

     ro reading_error: u32 @ 0x106

 The real value of whatever is measured is between `reading - reading_error` and `reading + reading_error`.
+It should be computed from the internal state of the sensor.
 This register is often, but not always `const`.
+If the register value is modified, send a report in the same frame of the ``reading`` report.

     const reading_resolution: u32 @ 0x108